25prabhu10/notes/docs/Concepts/Web/HTTP_Cookie.md

 - Cross-site request forgery (CSRF): Checkout notes about CSRF here: [CSRF Notes Link](./../Application_Security/CrossSite_Resource_Forgery.md)

-- Cookiejacking: An attack against Internet Explorer which allows the attacker to steal session cookies of a user by tricking a user into dragging an object across the screen.
+- Cookiejacking: An attack against Internet Explorer which allows the attacker to steal session cookies of a user by tricking a user into dragging an object across the screen